Hidden Measurement Error in LLM Pipelines Distorts Annotation, Evaluation, and Benchmarking: Benchmark Calibration and Coverage

 \section{Benchmark Calibration and Coverage}

-The TEE variance profile helps reveal whether benchmark scores are driven primarily by the items being evaluated or by incidental features of the measurement pipeline.
-A well-calibrated benchmark concentrates variance in $\sigma^2_\epsilon$ (residual noise, reducible by replication) and $\sigma^2_\alpha$ (genuine item difficulty differences), with little in $\sigma^2_\rho$ (prompt sensitivity) or $\sigma^2_{\alpha\rho}$ (items that are differentially prompt-sensitive).
-When prompt sensitivity or scoring-method choice dominates instead, the benchmark is measuring properties of the evaluation procedure as much as properties of the model being evaluated.
+Even after TEE, two things remain undiagnosed.
+One is whether the variance profile itself is acceptable.
+The safety and ideology benchmarks in this paper put double-digit shares of $\Var(\hat\theta)$ into judge variance and prompt variance, which means much of what the leaderboard rewards has nothing to do with model behavior on the items.
+A more calibrated benchmark would push that mass into $\sigma^2_\rho$ (replicate noise) and $\sigma^2_\alpha$ (real item-difficulty differences), leaving $\sigma^2_\phi$ and $\sigma^2_{\alpha\phi}$ small.

-Coverage is a distinct axis from calibration.
-TEE's standard errors are conditional on the item sample, quantifying how precisely the measurement procedure estimates $\theta_{hm}$ for the items at hand without addressing whether those items represent the broader domain of interest.
-This parallels coverage error in total survey error \citep{sen2019tedon}, where a survey with small sampling error can still miss entire subpopulations if its sampling frame is incomplete.
-A toxicity benchmark that covers profanity and slurs but omits coded hate speech and dog-whistles will produce precise but domain-incomplete estimates.
+The other is whether the items cover the construct, which the decomposition cannot reach.
+Under the domain-score estimand, SEs presume the item set draws exchangeably from the target domain; under the finite-benchmark estimand in Section~\ref{si:estimand}, items are conditioned on and SEs cover pipeline variance only.
+Either way, a missing slice of the construct produces tight intervals around the wrong target.
+Coverage error in surveys works the same way \citep{sen2019tedon}: low sampling variance does not rescue a frame that omits half the population.
+A toxicity benchmark with profanity and slurs but no coded hate speech and no dog-whistles yields precise but domain-incomplete estimates.

-No variance decomposition can diagnose whether evaluation items span the construct; that requires external domain knowledge such as a hazard-category taxonomy, a content-analysis framework, or expert review of item representativeness.
-A low $\hat{\sigma}^2_\kappa$ (between-category variance) can flag a suspicion of narrow category sampling, though it can also reflect genuine model consistency.
-Coverage gaps within categories and omitted categories entirely remain invisible to TEE.
-The empirical demonstrations in this paper use English-language tasks with frontier-tier models on classification or rating tasks; high-ambiguity tasks (creative writing, open-ended reasoning) and multilingual settings remain untested.
+A low between-category variance $\hat{\sigma}^2_\kappa$ can hint at narrow category sampling, though it equally fits a model that scores consistently across categories.
+Within-category gaps and entirely omitted categories stay invisible to the decomposition.
+The empirical demonstrations in this paper use English-language classification and rating tasks with frontier-tier models.
+Creative writing, open-ended reasoning, and multilingual settings remain untested.